 At every stop on their coal mining trail, some Lithuanian immigrants showed their intent to settle by forming Lithuanian Catholic parishes.
 That pattern held true in Springfield, where several hundred families and individuals came together in 1906 to create their own church.
 Excavations for the church building began around 1907, with miners digging the basement at night.
 In 1908, they laid the cornerstone of St. Vincent de Paul Lithuanian Catholic Church at Eighth Street and Enos Avenue.

-According to the Illinois State Journal & Register, St. Vincent de Paul’s was dedicated on May 14, 1911, following a parade and pageant.
+According to the State Journal-Register, St. Vincent de Paul’s was dedicated on May 14, 1911, following a parade and pageant.
 The parade was led by grand marshal George Viszuianokes and a “platoon of police,” a marching band from Benld and a squad of Knights of Grand Duke Vytautas (of Lithuania) mounted on horseback.

 At least 1,000 Catholic marchers joined in the procession, which began at St. Vincent’s and made its way to Sacred Heart Church, then Ss.
 Peter & Paul Church, at each stop picking up participants from various church societies.